 Most outboard models are equipped with power tilt and trim mechanisms.
-The purpose of the tilt is to raise the engine for launching, loading, or trailering your boat.
-Engine trim is covered in You and Your Boat.
+The purpose of power tilt is to raise the engine for launching, loading or trailering the boat.
+Power trim may be used to adjust the boat's planing performance and running attitude.
+Power trim is covered in detail in You and Your Boat.